Why do we blame ourselves for our mental illness?

-The anorexia nervosa is not an excuse for me to be horrible to people.
+Anorexia nervosa is not an excuse for me to be horrible to people.
 I still need to own up to it and apologise.
 But I also need to learn to self-soothe and be more compassionate with myself in the aftermath.

 “Why can’t I just snap out of it?”

-I’ve heard this phrase come out of my own mouth, as well as the mouth of others, on an almost constant basis.
+I’ve heard this phrase come out of my mouth, as well as the mouth of others, on an almost constant basis.
 Why can’t we just will ourselves to stop being so depressed!?
 We tell ourselves it’s because we’re weak or because we simply aren’t working hard enough to get better, even if we’re doing our absolute best.

 The reality is that recovering from a mental illness isn’t like fixing a tummy bug or a broken bone.
 A lot of what we have to do is take medication consistently, go to therapy and practice self-help from the inside out.
-It’s so easy to blame ourselves for not being able to snap out of it because, although the foundations are laid by professionals, the blocks are being cemented together by our own perseverance.
+It’s so easy to blame ourselves for not being able to snap out of it because, although the foundations are laid by professionals, the blocks are being cemented together by our perseverance.
 Essentially you are the contractor, subcontractor, and architect.
 The professionals are only there to guide you along the way.

 “I don’t deserve help, others have it so much worse.”

 A lot of the time we don’t feel that we’re worthy of the help simply because the illness isn’t ‘physical’ or because others have it much worse than us.
 Unlike a broken bone which needs set and time to heal, mental illness is all in our minds.
 It’s internal and therefore can’t be seen physically, making it harder for ourselves and others to make allowances for it.